Plan Ahead: Avoid Unnecessary Funeral Expenses

 Alternatives to Traditional Funeral Services

-Cremation is often a cheaper option than traditional burial.
-The costs for cremation usually include the actual cremation and an urn for the ashes.
+Cremation is often a more affordable option than traditional burial.
+The cost of cremation usually includes the cremation process itself and an urn for the ashes.
+One of the primary benefits of cremation is that it does not require the purchase of an expensive casket, saving you thousands of dollars.

 Organizing a Home Memorial Service